Non-linear Functional Modeling using Neural Networks: Methods

 Comparing Figure \ref{FNN1} to Figure \ref{FDNN2}, and Equation \eqref{e1} to Equation \eqref{e3}, we can clearly see the difference between our approach and the functional neural network defined by \cite{1007599}.
 Our approach uses continuous hidden layers consisting of continuous neurons that output a function and learn bivariate functional weights, unlike the FNN where only the first layer uses functional neurons that output a scalar value.
 We use the functional neurons only in the last layer to get the final output value.
 Also, unlike FNN where the functional layer is connected to multiple regular hidden layers of classical NN, our approach has multiple continuous hidden layers connected to each other and a functional layer at the end, which gives the scalar output value.
 A major motivation for this approach is to preserve the functional nature of the data for as long as possible to provide a richer structure for the prediction that also exploits the domain information and continuity of the predictor functions.

 We implement our proposed approach using two strategies: (1) a more direct solution when the data is observed on a common grid or (2) using basis expansions to allow for more irregular sampling of the functional predictors.
 The former approach we call as Functional Direct Neural Network (FDNN) while the latter approach we refer to as Functional Basis Neural Network (FBNN).
 FDNN works well with densely observed data on a common grid.
 We can apply standard tools from the neural network in FDNN directly, making it straightforward to implement.
 We are learning the weight functions similar to the way we learn the weights in the neural network and also have the flexibility to change the grid length (s) between the continuous hidden layers.
-FBNN can handle irregular data with the help of basis expansions by pre-imputation and also allows for greater parsimony if the data is sampled on a very dense grid, as we need to only learn the weights of the basis expansion.
+FBNN uses basis expansion to learn the relation and also allows for greater parsimony if the data is sampled on a very dense grid, as we need to only learn the weights of the basis expansion.

 \textbf{Functional Direct Neural Network (FDNN)}: For simplicity, we assume that Figure \ref{FDNN2} has $R$ inputs (functional predictors), $L$ continuous hidden layers, each with $J$ incoming and $K$ outgoing connections.
 FDNN has the same flexibility as a neural network, where we can specify the number of continuous hidden layers and the number of continuous neurons in each of them.
 Commonly used activation functions in the continuous neurons include ReLU, tanh, sigmoid/logistic and linear.
 The activation function used in the functional output layer depends on the response.
 In our simulations, for the continuous response, we use the linear activation function in the functional output layer, whereas for the binary response, we use the sigmoid activation function.
 In the forward propagation phase, we reach from the functional predictors to the scalar response via a chain of multiple CAMs, and in the backpropagation phase, we want to learn the weight functions and the intercept functions.